 On the return, you can do a loop at the Mont Dol’s church.
 We talked about it at the top of this article.

-We hope that this article brought the the citizens of Dol hiking ideas for the 10km surrounding the town.
-We will refresh this article with new ideas coming with time, around Epiniac or the Fresnais.
+We hope that this article brought the the citizens of Dol hiking ideas for the 10km around Dol.
+This article will be refreshed with new ideas coming with time, around Epiniac or the Fresnais.
 If you have some in mind, do not hesitate to let us know in the comments!Tags: Dol de bretagne

 In: Full day trip